mnakao/GraphGolf/general/README.md

 * -D : Estimate optimal maximum and minimum temperatures
 * -H : Hill climbing method is used instead of SA
 * -L : Use an adjacency matrix with saving memory for APSP calculation
-* -M : Assume that the input graph is symmetric.
+* -M : Assume that the input graph is symmetric
+* -N : Support not-simple graph
-* -N : Omits graph verification that occurs before and after the execution of SA
+* -O : Omits graph verification that occurs before and after the execution of SA

 # Examples of execution
     $ mpirun -np 1 ./gg -f ./data/n16d4.random.edges